Watchdog says federal government gave $5.4 billion in Covid aid to small businesses with 'questionable' Social Security numbers - KTVZ

 The Paycheck Protection Program was a key part of the federal government’s response to the Covid-19 pandemic.
 In the early months of 2020, it was designed to get money out as quickly as possible to small businesses who were struggling to pay their employees.
 Small business owners who used the money for a qualifying reason, like payroll, would see their loan forgiven.

 While the program successfully helped many companies pay workers during the pandemic, it was plagued by questionable lending and rampant fraud.
-Both the Small Business Administration and lenders were under incredible pressure to get a massive amount of money out within a matter of weeks when the pandemic first hit.
+Both the SBA and lenders were under incredible pressure to get a massive amount of money out within a matter of weeks when the pandemic first hit.

 Between a rocky rollout, regularly shifting rules and guidance, and an initial round of funding that favored small businesses with long-term relationships with lenders, there was no shortage of criticism from businesses, banks and lawmakers alike.
 Disclosures by a series of large public companies and well-known brands, ranging from restaurants like Potbelly, Shake Shack and Ruth’s Chris Steakhouse to the NBA’s Los Angeles Lakers, also raised pressure on the Trump administration as it worked through the program’s earliest days.